Walking the Path: The Way to Develop Calm Abiding

 Walking the Path Retreat Dates

-If you apply and are accepted into the Walking the Path program, new applicants will be part of Cohort 4 of the program.
-You can find the retreat dates outlined below.
-If, for some reason, you cannot attend a teaching, you can attend the following year’s teaching with the next cohort.
+You can learn more about applying for the Walking the Path program by emailing [email protected].
+The retreat dates are outlined below.
+If you cannot attend a teaching, you can attend the following year’s teaching with the next cohort.
 Retreats are held in the Fall and Spring of each year.

 Spring Retreat

-The first retreat of this program is Walking the Path: Developing Calm Abiding, which will be held online and in-person from Friday, April 12 at 5:30 pm – Sunday, April 14 at 8:30 pm.
-You can learn more and register for retreat one in the program Walking the Path: The Way to Develop Calm Abiding below.
+The first retreat of this program is Walking the Path: Developing Calm Abiding, which will be held online and in-person in the Spring of 2025.

 Fall Retreats